Bert0324/fill-fetch/README.md

 ## Notice

-This project uses some of new browser API including: `fetch`, `requestIdleCallback`, `AbortController`.
+This project uses some of new browser API including: `fetch`, `requestIdleCallback`, `AbortController`, so it should be worked on browser supporting these API.